meronmkifle/free-cv-builder/README.md

 So I built this: a tool that’s actually free, easy to use, and produces a CV that looks good right away — no extra editing needed.

-Friends were also asking for templates or help with their resumes, so I figured this could help more people.
+Several people I know also keep asking me for templates or help with their resumes, so I figured this could help more people.

 ---